Annie Goodrich Nurse Practitioner Fellowship

 The purpose of the fellowship is to provide novice advanced-practice graduates with the competence and confidence needed for independent, advanced psychiatric/mental health practice.
 The fellowship is focused on core competencies and offers participants the opportunity to engage in specialty rotations that provide a depth of understanding and a strong foundation in advanced practice.

-From the beginning, the fellow will be exposed to the principles of Lifestyle Medicine that will enhance the quality of life for both patient and the practitioner; principles that are particularly important for a practitioner entering a rewarding yet demanding profession.
-The program follows American Nurses Credentialing Center (ANCC) standards and the hospital is an active member of the Association of Post-Graduate APRN Programs (APGAP).
+The program follows American Nurses Credentialing Center (ANCC) standards, and the hospital is an active member of the Association of Post-Graduate APRN Programs (APGAP).

 History

 The Annie Goodrich Post-Graduate Psychiatric Nurse Practitioner Fellowship program began in 2017.
-Annie Goodrich, – granddaughter of Dr. John Butler, the fourth superintendent of the Institute of Living – was a nursing pioneer, advocate, scholar and the first dean of Yale University School of Nursing.
-Dr. Goodrich, oversaw the healthcare system for soldiers during World Wars I and II.
-By the 1940’s, she returned to Hartford and the Institute of Living to serve as the Consulting Director of Nursing Service for the Neuro-Psychiatric Institute and subsequently started its internationally recognized Post Graduate Nursing Program.
-In her honor and in the spirit of her passion for excellence in nursing care and education, our postgraduate nurse practitioner program carries her name.
+Granddaughter of Dr. John Butler, the fourth superintendent of the Institute of Living, Annie Goodrich was a nursing pioneer, advocate, scholar and the first dean of Yale University School of Nursing.
+Dr. Goodrich oversaw the healthcare system for soldiers during World Wars I and II.
+By the 1940’s, she returned to Hartford and the Institute of Living to serve as the Consulting Director of Nursing Service of the Neuro-Psychiatric Institute and subsequently started its internationally recognized Post Graduate Nursing Program.
+In her honor and in the spirit of her passion for excellence in nursing care and nursing education, our postgraduate nurse practitioner program carries her name.

 Mission & Vision

-The mission of the Annie Goodrich Post-Graduate Nurse Practitioner Fellowship program is to provide a unique educational opportunity that will prepare the psychiatric nurse practitioner to practice in a subspecialty through a child/adolescent, adult, geriatric or addiction track.
-A Consultation Liaison Track is planned for 2024.
+The mission of the Annie Goodrich Post-Graduate Nurse Practitioner Fellowship program is to provide a unique educational opportunity that will prepare the psychiatric nurse practitioner to practice a subspecialty in child/adolescent, or adult/geriatric care.
+We also offer additional opportunities in other specialty areas such as Addictions or Consult Liaison based on interest and available resources.

-Our vision is to prepare competent and confident nurse practitioners with strong core competencies in psychiatric care to bridge the gap between graduate training and independent practice.
+Our vision is to prepare competent and confident nurse practitioners with strong core competencies in psychiatric care and bridge the gap between graduate training and independent practice.

-All fellows in the program participate in weekly behavioral health Grand Rounds as well as Ethics Rounds, Schwartz Rounds, Suicide Assessment Module (SAM) training, CPI two-day training and medical education in-services, with exposure to executive leadership and quality improvement meetings.
-In addition, fellows will refine their skills in interviewing, conducting suicide and risk assessments, gathering data for a differential diagnosis and formulation, documenting interventions as well as working as an integral part of a multidisciplinary team.
+All fellows in the program participate in weekly behavioral health Grand Rounds as well as Ethics Rounds, Schwartz Rounds, Suicide Assessment Module (SAM) training, Crisis Prevention Institute (CPI) training and exposure to executive leadership and quality meetings.
+In addition, fellows will refine their skills in interviewing, conducting suicide and risk assessments, gathering data for a differential diagnosis and formulation, documenting interventions as well as working as an integral part of an interdisciplinary team.
 Fellows will be trained in billing and documentation using EPIC, Hartford HealthCare’s integrated electronic medical record.
-Fellows will have Specialty Educational Rotations (SERs) through clinical sites that will support their practice.
+Fellows will have Specialty Educational Rotations through clinical sites that will support their practice.
 Moreover, they will have devoted time to developing a case load of patients that will allow them to refine skills and improve time management.
-At the conclusion of the fellowship, fellows will prepare and deliver a major case presentation to executive leadership with guidance from a supervisor.
+At the conclusion of the fellowship, fellows will prepare and deliver a case presentation to the leadership team, this is done with guidance from a supervisor.

-The ten months are divided into three trimsters: September – December, January – March, April – June.
-During the first trimester, fellows in all tracks will train on inpatient and outpatient service (clinical areas particular to the age specific population of their specialty).
-A particular focus is on safety/risk and suicide assessment.
-Second trimester will encompass subspecialities (SERs) related to the fellows chosen population.
-Third trimester will include focused time in the clinic to help the fellow refine their prescribing, case management, and time management skills as they increase the volume and complexity of their case load.
-Through all trimesters, the fellow will have a preceptor to support the learning process.
-The fellow will have three supervisors – one for clinical work, one for day-to-day logistical issues, and one to address “the work” as well as transference and countertransference issues.
-Fellows will be attending a select group of didactic classes with the post-graduate year physicians in training as well as didactics with nurse faculty.
-Psychopharm classes will assist the fellow to build on the science of prescribing (acquired in school) and begin to refine the art of prescribing.
-The fellow will also have an opportunity to lead/co-lead group psychotherapy.
+The 10 months are divided into 3 trimesters: Sept – Dec, Jan – March, April – June.
+At the start of the program, there will be a particular focus on safety/risk and suicide assessment.
+As the Fellow progresses through the program, they are building skills, refining their prescribing, case management, and time management skills as they increase the volume and complexity of their case load.
+As they come to the end of the program, they will have opportunities in subspecialties and will prepare and present a case presentation.
+By the conclusion of the program, they will increase their confidence and competence.
+Through all semesters, the fellow will have a preceptor to support the learning process as well as supervision time to support their professional growth.
+Individual as well as Group Supervision are provided.
+Fellows will be attending a select group of didactic classes.
+Psychopharmacology classes will assist the fellow to build on the science of prescribing (acquired in school) and begin to refine the art of prescribing.
+The fellow will also have an opportunity to participate in psychotherapy, including individual, family and group.

 Child/Adolescent Track: